 Niche Email Newsletters

-The following are other email distributions that provide targeted information in regard to a specific niche.
-They don’t deliver a summary of the day’s news, but they do provide useful information.
+The following are other email distributions that provide targeted information regarding a specific niche.
+They don’t deliver a summary of the day’s news but provide useful information.

 General Assembly

 General Assembly’s email newsletter is a that is primarily focused on highlighting GA’s training courses and workshops.
 In addition, they have links to articles on careers, upcoming events, interviewing tips, and more.
-If you’re planning to change jobs, this is one you should sign up for.
+If you plan to change jobs, sign up for this.

 The Digital Detective.

 The Digital Detective is my weekly newsletter for investigation professionals.
-Each week, we’ll highlight a collection of helpful, bite-sized updates on investigation tools, search tools and tips, terms and definitions, and relevant article summaries.
+Each week, we’ll highlight helpful, bite-sized updates on investigation tools, search tools, tips, terms and definitions, and relevant article summaries.
 Plus, you’ll get updates on what’s going on in the investigation industry, links to investigation news stories, and more.

 Here’s a link to a recent issue.
 If you like what you see, there’s a sign-up form at the bottom of this page if you’d like to check it out.